joshbegley/nyt-latest/README.md

 `Filings made Friday in The New York Times’s closely watched lawsuit against OpenAI and Microsoft included a range of copyright law and cultural references.`\
 https://www.nytimes.com/2026/09/04/technology/openai-microsoft-new-york-times-lawsuit.html

-**Pentagon Subjects Roughly 50 Members of the Joint Staff to Polygraph Tests in Expanded Leak Hunt**\
+**In Major Leak Hunt, Pentagon Gives Polygraph Tests to Joint Staff Members**\
-`The aggressive effort comes in the wake of news reports about the military’s diminished stocks of crucial munitions as the U.S. fights Iran.`\
+`About 50 people were tested, an unparalleled inquiry that comes in the wake of news reports about the war with Iran and the U.S. military’s diminished stocks of munitions.`\
 https://www.nytimes.com/2026/09/04/us/politics/pentagon-staff-polygraph-tests.html

 **Judge Will Not Block Pentagon Move to Fire Stars and Stripes Journalists**\